Probate & Estate Administration

 Example:-

-£325,000 estate (including £200,000 house)
+£325,000 gross value of the estate (including the deceased’s £200,000 house)

 £200,000 x ½%= £1,000